tvtaerum/cGANs_housekeeping/README.md

  Using a cGAN as illustration, I provide working solutions to the following questions:

-  1.  is there an automatic way to recover from "mode collapse" when learning rates or slopes seem reasonable?
+  1.  is there an automatic way to recover from some "mode collapse"?
   2.  is there a way to restart a cGAN which has not completed convergence?
   3.  are there non-random initialization values that can be useful?
   4.  how important is the source material (original pictures of faces)?